3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d05/instructor_notes/responsive_exercise.md

 #### Examples of non-responsive sites:

 It is becoming harder and harder to find non-responsive websites.

-> Note: Find examples of non-responsive sites to show to students.
+(I actually couldn't really find one)

 #### Examples of responsive sites: